peacemakr-io/peacemakr-android-sdk/README.md

   <br>
 </p>

-# Peacemakr Java SDK
+# Peacemakr Android SDK

-This SDK provides simple, backward compatible, and secure Application Layer Cryptography with built in Key Lifecycle Management.
+This is an example of how to use Peacemakr on Android.

 ## Quick Start, Integrate this SDK